Vonage/vivid/docs/installation.md

 ### Getting the packages

 The preferred way to make our package available to your application is to install the whole Vivid's bundle.
-In some specific cases, one may chose to install components individually, as described in a second section below.
+In some specific cases, one may choose to install components individually, as described in the [2nd section](#installing-the-bundle) below.

-Whichever path you'll decide to take, Vonage's **artifactory** access setup required, see more on that in the third secton below.
+Whichever path you'll decide to take, Vonage's **artifactory** access setup required, see more on that in the third section below.

 #### Installing the bundle